 Some RV Ownership Tips

-Our job at A-Ford-Able Auto Repair & Tire Service in St Augustine, FL is to help you travel safely and these RV tips we feel are a good way to help you with your RV ownership.
+Our job at A-Ford-Able Auto Repair & Tire Service in St Augustine is to help you travel safely and these RV tips we feel are a good way to help you with your RV ownership.

-Winterizing Your Motor coach When winter time comes around and camping season is over, what do you do with the motor coach?
+Winterizing Your Motorhome - RV When wintertime comes around and camping season is over, what do you do with the RV?
 Just park it, right?
 Not so fast.
-You have some chores to do if you want to use your coach again in the spring.
-Exposing your coach to freezing weather without preparation can damage a number of systems, such as water lines, tanks and water heaters.
-And even if you live where cold temperatures are rare, your motor coach still needs attention.
-We recommend you follow these procedures for maintaining your motor coach or that you bring it to A-Ford-Able Auto Repair & Tire Service in St Augustine, FL for winterizing.
+You have some chores to do if you want to use your RV again in the spring.
+Exposing your camper to freezing weather without preparation can damage a number of systems, such as water lines, tanks, and water heaters.
+And even if you live where cold temperatures are rare, your motorhome still needs attention.
+We recommend you follow these procedures for maintaining your RV or that you bring it to A-Ford-Able Auto Repair & Tire Service in St Augustine for winterizing.
 If you choose to do it yourself, these are some helpful tips.

 • Use a non-toxic RV anti-freeze to keep any remaining water from freezing in the system.
 You can find the anti-freeze at your RV supply store.
 Also, put some RV anti-freeze in each drain.

 • Tape up all vents and openings, including vents for the furnace, and range hood.
 This will keep mice and other little critters from gaining access to the unit.

 • Cover the regulator on the propane cylinder and extinguish all pilot lights.